You are here

 The terms for modifying or canceling bookings depend on the category of the ticket.
 Due to the extent of the coronavirus outbreak, we have made amendments to the modification terms of our Special category ticket.
 Please mention always your booking number when contacting our Call Center.

-If you are a Star Club Member and have made a Special category booking through the Finnlines online booking system 13 March 2020 or later, the departure date of the booking can be changed twice.
-The booking can be moved up or forwarded by a maximum of 12 months from the original departure date.
-Please note, the modification request must be made at least seven full business days before the original departure date.
-There is no charge for changing the ticket, but if you change to a date / sailing time with a higher fare, you will have to pay the difference between your original and new ticket.
-If you made your booking at the latest on 30 April 2021, you will have to pay only the price difference between travel seasons, if it applies.
+If you are a Star Club Member and have made a Special category booking through the Finnlines online booking system 1 December 2021 or later (or a booking with the offer code BLACKS during the Black Friday week), the departure date of the booking can be changed once.
+The new departure date must be at the latest on 31 December 2022.
+If you change to a date / sailing time with a higher fare, you will have to pay the difference between your original and new ticket.
+On the route Helsinki–Travemünde the change fee is always at least 30 EUR / change and on the other routes 15 EUR / change.
+If you want to change your departure date, please, contact our call center at least seven full business days before the departure date.
 Please note that Special category tickets are non-refundable.